Infineon/XMC-for-Arduino/docs/hw-platforms.rst

 KIT_XMC11_BOOT_001
 ------------------

-* Name in Arduino IDE: ``XMC1100 Boot Kit``
+* Legacy name: ``XMC1100 Boot Kit``
 * `Product Page <https://www.infineon.com/cms/de/product/evaluation-boards/kit_xmc11_boot_001/>`__

 .. image:: img/KIT_XMC11_BOOT_001.jpg
     :width: 400

-The XMC1100 Boot Kit board consists of a XMC1100 microcontroller with a debugger implemented by a XMC4200 microcontroller.
+The KIT_XMC11_BOOT_001 board consists of a XMC1100 microcontroller with a debugger implemented by a XMC4200 microcontroller.
 The board shares the same power supply and board shape as other shields for Arduino.

 Pinout Diagram